 There are different types of experience needed for technical wreck penetration

 The technical diver has to accumulate experience in three ways; firstly in open-water technical diving, then in technical wreck penetration diving, Then put those skills together.
 Lastly, they need to develop experience on the specific wreck they intend to penetrate.

-In theory, a diver shouldn’t be progressing to technical wreck penetration until they are first completely familiar and comfortable with decompression diving in the depth range sought.
+In theory, scuba divers shouldn’t be progressing to technical wreck penetration until they are first completely familiar and comfortable with decompression diving in the depth range sought.
 Only then should they seek technical wreck training.
-That training, like all training, is only the very start of the learning process.
+That training, like all dive training, is only the very start of the learning process.
 It’s the tip of the iceberg of what you need to know.

 Progressing your experience in technical wreck penetration

-Once a technical wreck c-card is issued, the diver needs to progressively develop their wreck penetration and skills.
+Once a technical wreck diving certification card is issued, the diver needs to progressively develop their wreck penetration and skills.
 It takes time to ingrain and refine all the drills and skills necessary.
 You should be doing that in conditions that won’t cost your life if you make a mistake.
-Line laying, overhead emergency drills, gas and dive management need to be at a level of unconscious response.
-Line laying itself is part-science, part-art…. it takes time to get good at it.
+Line laying, overhead emergency drills, and gas management need to be at a level of unconscious response.
+Line laying itself is part science, part art; it takes time to get good at it.
 The skills are also highly perishable if left idle.